Fiat 128: 128 Rally

 The Fiat 128 Rally was a sporty, 1.3-litre-engined version of the 128 two-door saloon, introduced at the 41st Geneva Motor Show in March 1971 and produced up to 1974.
-However, the model, uniquely in the 4-door body style, was introduced to the South African market from 1974 onward, as a locally-built model until its replacement in 1978 with the updated "South Africa-only" Rally model based on the 128 second series sedan.
+However, the model, uniquely in the 4-door body style, was introduced to the South African market alongside the 2-door coupé from 1974 onward, as a locally-built model until its replacement in 1978 with the updated "South Africa-only" Rally model based on the 128 second series sedan.
 The 1978 South African update was based on the 4-door "Comfort" model (2nd series) but equipped with a twin choke carburettor and a redesigned inlet manifold to give it more power than the standard models, recording 53.4 KW (73 HP) power.
 In the interior, the model featured "sporty" bucket front seats with head restraints.
 Color-coordinated stripping accentuated the front seats as part of the "sporty" flair.
 Externally, the model came with three-color "waistline" stripes on either side of the vehicle, rectangular halogen spotlights fitted on the front bumper, front and boot spoilers, wider tires (165/70 SR3), and in three body colors, namely, bright red, yellow, and white.